PostHog/posthog.com/contents/tutorials/multiple-environments.md

 Setting this up correctly prevents capturing non-production event data.
 It enables you to continue using the same insights, feature flags, and other PostHog tools in development and staging because you only use a single project for all your data.

-> **Note:** If you are using multiple projects, be careful not opt out of capture unnecessarily.
+> **Note:** If you are using multiple projects, be careful not to opt out of capture unnecessarily.
 You can instead check for the environment and tune autocapture to capture the right data.
 You can learn about autocapture tuning in [our docs](https://posthog.com/docs/integrate/client/js#tuning-autocapture).

 ## Filtering internal and test users

 The previous options capture data to separate projects or don’t capture data at all, but there is another option.
 This is to capture data normally and filter internal users from your analysis.

 PostHog provides a toggle to filter internal users (as defined by you) from your analysis and visualization.
 To set up what users or events get filtered, go to Project Settings, scroll down to “Filter out internal and test users,” and add filters removing your internal users and events.
-This could include:
+This could include filters like:
 - `distinct ID does not contain your domain`
 - `host is not local hosts`
 - `environment is not development`

-As an example, here’s what our filters look like at PostHog:
+As an example, here’s what our internal filters look like at PostHog:

 ![Filter](../images/tutorials/multiple-environments/filter.png)

-You can automatically enable filtering in all new insights with the toggle at the bottom, or enable it on insights manually each time.
+You can automatically enable filtering in all new insights with the toggle at the bottom, or enable it manually on each insight.

 > **Note:** Filtering internal and test users does not prevent the capture of data from these users (it still shows up in the event’s list for example).